 Questions swirl over failed Yemen hostage rescue mission

-Korkie and Somers were shot by Al-Qaeda militants Saturday when the US commandos were discovered about 100 metres (yards) from the compound where they were being held.
+Korkie and 33-year-old Somers were shot by Al-Qaeda militants Saturday when the US commandos carrying out the rescue mission were discovered about 100 metres (yards) from the compound.

-Korkie and his wife Yolande were abducted in May 2013 in Yemen’s second city of Taiz by members of Al-Qaeda in the Arabian Peninsula, while Somers was seized in the capital Sanaa four months later.
+Korkie and his wife Yolande were abducted in May 2013 in Yemen’s second city of Taiz by members of Al-Qaeda in the Arabian Peninsula.

 Yolande was released in January after protracted negotiations led by South African charity Gift of the Givers.